zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_4_forecasting-understand-data.md

 ## Introduction

-In this session, we will discuss the data requirements and data formats required by our APIs, and provide sample datasets as examples.
+In this session, we will discuss the data requirements and data formats required by our APIs through some examples.

 ***Estimated Lab Time***: 20 minutes